 Automatic Generation Control (AGC)

-Application that receives signals from ERCOT for Regulation deployment and causes Generation Resources providing these Ancillary Services to respond in accordance with their participation factor and ramp rate to meet the received deployments.
+Application that receives signals from ERCOT for Regulation deployment and causes Resources providing these Ancillary Services to respond in accordance with their ramp rate to meet the received deployments.

 Generator Reactive Power Sign/Direction Terminology

-(1) Lagging power factor operating condition is when MVAr flow is out of the Generation Resource (overexcited generator) and is considered to be positive (+) flow, i.e., in the same direction as MW power flow.
+(1) Lagging power factor operating condition is when MVAr flow is out of the Generation Resource (overexcited generator) or Energy Storage Resource (ESR).
 The generator is producing MVArs.

-(2) Leading power factor operating condition is when MVAr flow is into the Generation Resource (underexcited generator) and is considered to be negative (-) flow, i.e., in the opposite direction as MW power flow.
+(2) Leading power factor operating condition is when MVAr flow is into the Generation Resource (underexcited generator) or ESR.
 The generator is absorbing MVArs.

 1.5.2 System Operator Training Requirements

 (1) The System Operator Training Program applies to all operators who are responsible for the Day-Ahead and Real-Time operation of the ERCOT Transmission Grid.
-Transmission Operators (TOs) and Qualified Scheduling Entity (QSE) operators who represent Generation and Load Resources shall participate in 32 hours per year of training and drills on system emergencies.
-QSE operators who do not represent Generation or Load Resources must participate in at least eight hours per year of training and drills in system emergencies.
+Transmission Operators (TOs) and Qualified Scheduling Entity (QSE) operators who represent Generation Resources, Energy Storage Resources (ESRs), and Load Resources shall participate in 32 hours per year of training and drills on system emergencies.
+QSE operators who do not represent Generation Resources, ESRs, or Load Resources must participate in at least eight hours per year of training and drills in system emergencies.

 (2) For those operators required to obtain 32 hours annually at least eight hours must be from simulations or realistic drills.